Alrighttt/scaletest/README.md

 ## Notary Nodes
 For notary nodes, you need to do the usual things but a few steps are diffrent.
 You need to install komodo from libscott branch momo.
 The buildkomodo.sh script will do this for you if using momo branch of this repo.

+**Make sure you have launched the chains with the correct pubkey.txt**

 Install SuperNET form jl777 branch